BCDevOps/keycloak-admin/keycloak_realm_builder/scripts/custom_usage/readme.md

 ```

 ***Please note that there are some manual steps for K6 setup:***
-- assign the `Realm Admin Role` to the API client service account role
+- assign the client role `realm-management/realm-admin` to the API client in `Service Account Roles`
 - get the API client secret
 - setup test users' password